cloudposse/github-status-updater/README.md

 ###

-In case of any build errors, `my-ci` can update the build status to `error` with the error message in the `description` parameter
+In case of any build errors, `my-ci` updates the build status to `error` with the error message in the `description` parameter

 ```sh
 ./dist/bin/github-status-updater \